ThyssenKrupp: Steel Americas

-On 11 May 2007, ThyssenKrupp AG invested €3.1 billion for a project consisting of building new carbon steel and stainless steel processing facilities in southern Alabama that would employ 2,700 people.
-The project, along with a multibillion-dollar greenfield steel-making facility in Brazil, is a cornerstone of ThyssenKrupp's new global expansion strategy into the North American and NAFTA high-value carbon steel markets.
-The company announced that the investment was increased to $4.6 billion in 2010.
-As of the date of the announcement, the investment was the largest private economic development investment in Alabama's history and the largest by a German company in the U.S. The site selection announcement came after several months of competition involving several southeastern sites which were eventually narrowed between a site on the Mississippi River in Convent, Louisiana, and a site on the Tombigbee River, in Calvert, Alabama in North Mobile County, about 40 miles north of Mobile.
-The site in Alabama was eventually chosen.
-Groundbreaking on the Calvert facilities was held in November 2007.
-The carbon steel and stainless steel companies are independent and operate under different management teams.
+On 11 May 2007, ThyssenKrupp AG invested €3.1 billion (increased to $4.6 billion in 2010) for a project consisting of building new carbon steel and stainless steel processing facilities in Calvert, Alabama about 40 miles north of Mobile.
+The project, along with a multibillion-dollar greenfield steel-making facility in Brazil, was a cornerstone of ThyssenKrupp's new global expansion strategy into the North American steel markets.
+The carbon steel and stainless steel companies were independent and operated under different management teams.
 Co-locating both facilities on the same site enabled the company to optimize the investment in infrastructure and in some shared processing.